post-programming/post-programming/README.md

 * [VS Code](https://code.visualstudio.com/)

 # Yo-Yo Talk
+### Again, What it does?
+It automatically generates full-fledged Web/Mobile Apps with ML/AI, employing best cutting-edge technologies from developer's landscape to significantly reduce programming work and turnaround time.

 ### Why it uses Babel?
 Focusing on Consensus, Babel has support of JS Ecosystem for Turing Complete Transformations